-- A non-technical introduction to population modeling (Shiffman)
+- A non-technical introduction to population modeling (Saul Shiffman)

-- The impact of snus with modified-risk claims on population health (Curtin/Bachand)
+- Modeling the population impact of snus with modified-risk claims using a cohort population model (Geoffrey Curtin)

-- Modeling the potential impact of favorable e-cigarette policies (Levy)
+- Modeling the potential impact of favorable e-cigarette policies (David Levy)

-- Modeling the impact smokeless of smokeless tobacco with modified-risk claims on population health (Black)
+- Modeling the impact of smokeless tobacco modified-risk claims on population health (Thaddaeus Hannel) BIO

 - Raymond Niaura, PhD, College of Global Public Health, New York University